What Is Homeowners Appliance Insurance?

 Home Warranty: FAQ

-We common questions on home appliance insurance to shed light on what it’s about and how it can cover your belongings.
+We answer common questions on home appliance insurance to shed light on what it’s about and how it can cover your belongings.

 Is homeowners appliance insurance the same as home insurance?